-j.
+x.
 Debt Service, including (1) debt issuance approval, (2) continuing disclosure/EMMA reporting requirements, (3) debt reserve requirements, and (4) debt service requirements.

-The client did not have a written policy or procedure addressing these items.
+The client did not have a written policy or procedure addressing these items because the Commission does not have any debt.

-k.
+xi.
 Information Technology Disaster Recovery/Business Continuity, including (1) identification of critical data and frequency of data backups, (2) storage of backups in a separate physical location isolated from the network, (3) periodic testing/verification that backups can be restored, (4) use of antivirus software on all systems, (5) timely application of all available system and software patches/updates, and (6) identification of personnel, processes, and tools needed to recover operations after a critical event.

-We obtained a copy of their information technology disaster recover policy effective for the fiscal year ended December 31, 2021.
+We obtained a copy of their information technology disaster recovery policy effective for the fiscal year ended December 31, 2023.
 Items noted above are addressed by the policy with the exception of periodic testing/verification that backups can be restored and identification of personnel, processes, and tools needed to recover operations after a critical event.

-Sexual Harassment, including R.S.
+xii.
+Prevention of Sexual Harassment, including R.S.
 42:342-344 requirements for (1) agency responsibilities and prohibitions, (2) annual employee training, and (3) annual reporting.

-We obtained a copy of their sexual harassment policy effective for the fiscal year ended December 31, 2021.
+We obtained a copy of their sexual harassment policy effective for the fiscal year ended December 31, 2023.
 Items noted above are not addressed by the policy.

-Board or Finance Committee
+2. Board or Finance Committee

-- 2. Obtain and inspect the board/finance committee minutes for the fiscal period, as well as the board's enabling legislation, charter, bylaws, or equivalent document in effect during the fiscal period, and: - a.
+- A. Obtain and inspect the board/finance committee minutes for the fiscal period, as well as the board's enabling legislation, charter, bylaws, or equivalent document in effect during the fiscal period, and - i.
 Observe that the board/finance committee met with a quorum at least monthly, or on a frequency in accordance with the board's enabling legislation, charter, bylaws, or other equivalent document.

-We obtained copies of the Commission's board minutes for the fiscal year ended December 31, 2021.
-Items noted above are addressed in the minutes.
+We obtained copies of the Commission's monthly board minutes for the fiscal year ended December 31, 2023.

-b.
+ii.
 For those entities reporting on the governmental accounting model, observe that the minutes referenced or included monthly budget-to-actual comparisons on the general fund, quarterly budget-to-actual, at minimum, on proprietary funds, and semi-annual budget-to-actual, at a minimum, on all special revenue funds.

-We obtained a copy of the Commission's board minutes for the fiscal year ended December 31, 2021.
-Items noted above are addressed in the minutes.
+We obtained a copy of the Commission's board minutes for the fiscal year ended December 31, 2023 noting the budget-to-actual comparisons.

-c.
+iii.
 For governmental entities, obtain the prior year audit report and observe the unassigned fund balance in the general fund.
 If the general fund had a negative ending unassigned fund balance in the prior year audit report, observe that the minutes for at least one meeting during the fiscal period referenced or included a formal plan to eliminate the negative unassigned fund balance in the general fund.